Gana253/iot-analyzer/README.md

 ## Run Scripts
 **Build Application**
 For Building the application execute the build.sh file which is located in [scripts](scripts) folder.
-From the terminal run the below cmd
+From the terminal run the below cmd.
+Refet to the [./consoleOutput.txt](./consoleOutput.txt) file in the project path for the execution result
 ```
+cd scripts
 ./scripts/build.sh

 ```
 **Test Execution**
 For running the test case execute the runtest.sh file which is located in [scripts](scripts) folder.
-From the terminal run the below cmd
+From the terminal run the below cmd.
+Refer to the [./testRunConsoleOutput.txt](./testRunConsoleOutput.txt) file in the project path for the execution result.
 ```
+cd scripts
 ./scripts/runtest.sh

 ```